apache/nuttx/Documentation/platforms/arm/samv7/index.rst

 drivers that can arise because this mode is not correctly supported yet.
 This happens for example when selecting ``CONFIG_SAMV7_EMAC`` (Ethernet MAC driver).

-Data chace can also be switched to write-through mode manually by setting ARMV7M_DCACHE_WRITETHROUGH.
+Data cache can also be switched to write-through mode manually by setting ARMV7M_DCACHE_WRITETHROUGH.

 Tickless OS
 ===========